Putin Says Russia Used New Medium-Range Ballistic Missile to Strike Ukraine

 0:00

-Ukraine’s air force said Russia launched this ICBM alongside a Kinzhal air-launched ballistic missile and six Kh-101 cruise missiles.
-The Ukrainian military said it intercepted the cruise missiles and that the two ballistic missiles didn’t cause significant damage.
+Ukraine’s Air Force said Russia launched this ICBM alongside a Kinzhal air-launched ballistic missile and six Kh-101 cruise missiles.
+The Ukrainian military said it intercepted the cruise missiles, and reported that the two ballistic missiles didn’t cause significant damage.

-In a Thursday statement, Ukrainian President Volodymyr Zelenskyy was less definitive about whether it was an ICBM that struck Dnipro, but said, “All the parameters: speed, altitude—match those of an intercontinental ballistic missile.”
+Ukrainian President Volodymyr Zelenskyy was less definitive about whether it was an ICBM that struck Dnipro, but in a press statement on Nov.
+21, he said, “All the parameters: speed, altitude—match those of an intercontinental ballistic missile.”

 Zelenskyy said further investigations are underway.

-Unconfirmed videos posted online purport to show multiple warheads striking Ukraine; a potential sign that the ICBM was launched in a multiple independently targetable reentry vehicle configuration.
+Unconfirmed videos posted online purport to show multiple warheads striking Ukraine, a potential sign that the ballistic missile was launched in a multiple independently targetable reentry vehicle configuration.

-The alleged ICBM strike happened just days after reports emerged that the United States had allowed Ukraine to use U.S.-origin long-range weapons for deep strikes inside Russian territory; a request Zelenskyy has raised for months.
+The ballistic missile strike comes just days after reports emerged that the United States had allowed Ukraine to use U.S.-made long-range weapons for deep strikes inside Russian territory, a permission Zelenskyy has been requesting for months.

-Russian President Vladimir Putin has warned he would view long-range strikes inside Russia as a significant escalation in the ongoing Russia–Ukraine war.
+Putin has warned that he views long-range strikes inside Russia as a significant escalation in the ongoing Russia–Ukraine war.